Today's best MLB pitcher strikeout props: Back Diamondbacks starter against Padres

 After simulating every MLB game 10,000 times, the SportsLine Projection Model has identified the three best pitcher strikeout props for Tuesday's 15-game schedule

-Two 12-game winners will take the mound in separate games on Tuesday when Boston Red Sox ace Garrett Crochet faces the Kansas City Royals in Boston, and Milwaukee Brewers starter Freddy Peralta squares off against the Atlanta Braves in Atlanta.
-Both Crochet (12-4, 2.23 ERA) and Peralta (12-5, 3.08) are tied with the Yankees' Max Fried (12-4, 2.78) for the most wins in the majors.

-Crochet is making his first start since July 26 after the team intentionally pushed back this start.
-Meanwhile, Peralta is coming off a loss to the Cubs in which he gave up five runs in four innings.
+There are 15 games on the MLB schedule for Tuesday, August 5 with two ace pitchers going for their 13th wins of the season.
+Boston Red Sox star Garrett Crochet brings a 2.23 ERA to the mound when his team faces the Kansas City Royals, while Milwaukee Brewers right-hander Freddy Peralta squares off against the Atlanta Braves.
+The Red Sox and Brewers are both in the playoff picture but in different situations.
+Boston has the best wild card spot in the AL while Milwaukee is trying to secure the No. 1 seed in the NL.
+The Brewers are three games up on the Chicago Cubs in the NL standings.

-The top sportsbooks have set Crochet's total strikeout player prop at 7.5 and Peralta's at 5.5.
-The SportsLine Projection Model, which simulates every MLB game 10,000 times, rates both Crochet Under 7.5 and Peralta Over 5.5 as 3.5-star plays on its 5-star scale.
+Top sportsbooks have set Crochet's total strikeout player prop at 7.5 while Peralta's is at 5.5.
+The SportsLine Projection Model rates both Crochet Under 7.5 and Peralta Over 5.5 as 3.5-star plays on its 5-star scale.
+The model simulates every MLB game 10,000 times.

 Ryan Bergert Over 3.5 strikeouts vs. Red Sox (7:10 p.m.
 ET)